sananth12/blog-source/README.md

-# blog-source
+# Ananth's Blog
-Source which build the Pelican Blog
+Source which builds the Pelican Blog.